tpajay/SpringBootDockerMongoDB/README.md

 		sudo chmod +x /usr/local/bin/docker-compose
 		sudo usermod -G docker vagrant

-	I created a directory that has three subdirectories: patient, appointment, medication.
+	Created a directory that has three subdirectories: patient, appointment, medication.
 Each with its own Dockerfile and JAR. docker-compose.yml:
 		patient:
 		 build: patient